Rensvandeschoot/First-Bayesian-Inference/README.md

 ## :star: Purpose
 This Shiny App is designed to ease its users first contact with Bayesian statistical inference, investigate the effect of different prior distributions on the posterior result, and understand prior-data conflict.
 By "pointing and clicking", the user can analyze the IQ-example that has been used in the easy-to-go introduction to Bayesian inference of [van de Schoot et al. (2013)](https://doi.org/10.1111/cdev.12169).
 Different prior distributions can be specified, and data with different characteristics can be simulated on the fly.

+## :gem: How can you profit from it?
+First of all, this app might be a useful tool for your teaching if you would like to familiarize your students with the basic logic of Bayesian inference, see also the [exercise](https://github.com/Rensvandeschoot/First-Bayesian-Inference/blob/main/EXERCISE.md) we created.
+Second, feel free to use this material as a template for your own app.

 ## Installation